Dry Fly Fishing: Must-Have Best Trout & Steelhead Tips

 Reading the water

-Rainbow trout do not hold anywhere.
-They prefer areas that provide food, cover, and a comfortable current.
-Look for seams where faster water meets slower water, riffles that deliver insects, and soft pockets near structure.
-In clear water, trout can be surprisingly wary, so avoid obvious movement and loud casts.
+Rainbow trout do not hold randomly.
+They want food, security, and manageable current.
+Look for seams where fast water meets slower water, riffles that deliver insects, and soft pockets behind rocks, under banks, or along the edge of a run.
+In clear water, trout can be especially cautious, so approach quietly and avoid obvious movement.

 Matching the hatch